arraypress/wp-utils/README.md

 # WordPress Utility Library

-The WordPress Utility Library is a comprehensive collection of helper functions and utilities designed to enhance WordPress development.
+A comprehensive collection of helper functions and utilities designed to enhance WordPress plugin and theme development.
 This library provides a wide range of tools to simplify common tasks and extend WordPress functionality across various domains, including block management, data manipulation, database operations, and more.

 ## Installation